top of page

 There's 5 total Sub-Types of Attacks/Spells.

-If they have no icon at the bottom left, they're a "Normal" Attack/Spell.
-They are resolved after use and go to the discard pile.
+If a Spell has no icon at the bottom left, it is a "Normal" Attack/Spell.
+Normal Attacks/Spells are resolved when played and go to the discard pile.

 icon_attach.png